daringer/asus-fan/README.md

 thats done by "pwmconfig"
 Nevertheless that script did it worse for me than the original controller - thus you can tell it to stop the fan completely...

 - **thermald** - Is a thermal daemon, which proactively controls thermal, using P-states, T-states, and the Intel power clamp driver.
 It works well with asus-fan.
 On an Asus UX31A no configuration was needed. asus-fan was installed and then thermald.
 Control of temperature works very well with the default configuration.
+More information about thermald <a href="https://01.org/linux-thermal-daemon/documentation/introduction-thermal-daemon">here</a>.

 - **Max fan speed**- There is an additional file for controling the maximum fan speed.
 It's r/w and controls both, automatic mode and manual mode maximum speed.
 Value range: 0-255 reset value:256